AWeirdDev/htim/packages/core/README.md

 # htim (core)
-An **HTML Immediate Mode single-file ([source code]) library**.
+An **HTML Immediate Mode library**.
 The main idea is that everything gets rendered onto the DOM as your code execution progresses, and that preprocessing is not needed at all.
 To keep the entire premise, the API is designed to be lightweight and nothing other than the core idea is included.

 However, using this library comes with a great deal of responsibility.
 A lot of modern (bloated) libraries like React provide features like re-renders, states, hooks, signals, keyed lists, etc., but none are present in this library, which means it's up to you to decide what the logic is.
 You only get the necessities.
 Though, you can use your codebase tied with `htim` to show off how good you are at compiling your own UI logic.